fn1130/Stackato-Spring/README.md

   path: target/<app-target-name>
 ```

-Note: <app-target-name> is defined in the pom.xml file.
+Note: the app "app-target-name" is defined in the pom.xml file.